The NSW Government recognises the critical role local sport infrastructure plays in keeping communities healthy, active and connected.

 - The Greater Cities Sport Facility Fund provides grants between $100,000 and $1 million.

-For projects costing more than $1 million, a 25 percent financial co-contribution of the grant amount requested will be required.
+For projects costing $1 million or more, a 25 percent financial co-contribution of the grant amount requested will be required.
 For all other projects, a financial co-contribution will be considered favourably.

 The key objectives of the Fund are to: